What does cheugy mean? And how do you know if you're a cheug?

-You might have noticed the word "cheugy" popping up and wondered what it means (new slang is a surefire way to make you aware of your fleeting youth).
-In this case, that couldn't be more true.
-In short, cheugy is a trendy way to say something is passe, and the word's having a moment on TikTok, where people are busy labeling what's cheugy, having existential crises over being cheugy or just embracing life as a cheug.
+You might have noticed the word "cheugy" popping up and wondered what it means.
+New slang is a surefire way to make you aware of your fleeting youth, and in this case, that couldn't be more true.
+In short, cheugy is a trendy way to say something is passe, and the word's having a moment on TikTok, where everyone's busy labeling what's cheugy, having existential crises over being cheugy or just embracing life as a cheug.

 Regardless of your cheug status, here's what you need to know.